Travel insurance for Tunisia from £8.08^

 Medical care in Tunisia

 British citizens will be required to pay for medical care if they need it while visiting Tunisia.
-That’s why it’s important to have travel insurance, which can cover these costs and more.
-You won’t be able to use a Global Health Insurance Card (GHIC) here.
+There is no reciprocal healthcare agreement with the UK, so you won't be able to use a Global Health Insurance Card (GHIC) or receive free or subsidised treatment as a visitor.

 Can I get travel insurance for Tunisia if I have a pre-existing medical condition?